syncfusion-content/typescript-docs/TypeScript/Splitter/getting-started.md

 # Getting Started

-**Splitter** component consists of movable split bar(s) that divides a container's display area into two or more resizable and collapsible panels.
+**Splitter** control consists of movable split bar(s) that divides a container's display area into two or more resizable and collapsible panels.
 From the following guidelines, you can create a Splitter, add Tree view in the Splitter and set actions to view the image.
 It is used to split the document or image and Expand or Collapse in the Splitter.
-The following screenshot demonstrates the functionality of Splitter component.
+The following screenshot demonstrates the functionality of Splitter control.

 ![](getting-started_images\getting-started_img1.png)